Climate Science You Should Know

 By John Clark Matthews

-Climate is influenced by many factors – not just greenhouse gases.
-The current climate narrative completely ignores the amazing web of influences that determine our climate.
+Climate is influenced by many factors – not just greenhouse gases like CO2.

 Below, facts you never knew you didn’t know – and should know.